ajcumine/pokelm/BLOG.md

 I asked some friends in the elm channel of my company's public slack whether there was some kind of standard starting point, like [create-react-app]() has almost become in React apps, for elm or whether to just use the official guide and use `elm init`.
 They told me:

-> I'd probably go with `elm init` IMO, as it suits my own learning style to learn from the ground up. `elm init` from what I remember is great, and'll prettty much set you up with a basic Elm app.
+> I'd probably go with `elm init` IMO, as it suits my own learning style to learn from the ground up. `elm init` from what I remember is great, and'll pretty much set you up with a basic Elm app.
 There's none of the additional tooling (Webpack, Flow/Typescript, Babel, etc) that you get with JS-based projects, so it'll take you from 0 - 100 real quick

 I realised that webpack has made me sick of starting up any project from nothing.
 I feel like it says a lot about the modern javascript environment that we need all these extra tools just to make javascript fit what we want it to be.
 This realisation got me excited to use a language without all that initial start up cost.

 Going to the official website [elm-lang.org](https://elm-lang.org/) and finding an up to date, official guide for learning elm.

 I followed this guide and it got me going surprisingly quickly.
 Having editor configuration at the start of the official guide and making it so simple is fantastic.
-Coming from the ESLint/Prettier environments of modern javascript, this it right at the top of my priorites when picking up a new language.
+Coming from the ESLint/Prettier environments of modern javascript, this it right at the top of my priorities when picking up a new language.
 I'm someone who tends to self-format anyway but having a tool that teaches me this "correct" way to format my code from the start is very satisfying.

 Learning about the Model - Update - View path of elm architecture reminded me of the main reason I like Redux as a state library but also about the massive amounts of boilerplate around it and how much of my own React/Redux applications are copy -> paste boilerplate code.
 Thankfully elm doesn't seem to have as much of this boilerplate.